viktorvan/viktorvan.github.io/_posts/2019-08-29-migrating-activelogin.identity-to-property-based-tests-3.markdown

         result =!
 Error(InvalidYear invalidYear)
 ```

+We get some valid input values and replace the year with an invalid year.
+Then we assert that `create` returns the expected Error.
 It requires us to write a generator for valid SwedishPersonalIdentityNumberValues and a generator for invalid years.
 They would look like this:

 ```fsharp
 type ValidValues = ValidValues of SwedishPersonalIdentityNumberValues